Krakowiak321/Getting-Data-Course-Project/CodeBook.md

 # Code Book

+The original data set comes from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 For convenience, the contents of 'features_info.txt' and a portion of the UCI HAR Dataset README file are given here.
 These files describe the variables in 'tidy.txt' and their initial processing.

 ## features_info.txt: